The Road to Web Accessibility - A Five Part Series

 For smaller organizations with fewer decision-makers, buy-in discussions might be easy and elegantly dove-tail as part of the initial engagement conversations.
 For other, larger organizations, a more intensive set of discussions may need to take place.
 These bigger organizations have more dependencies and legacy thinking to overcome.
 Obstacles like coming to grips with other investments that did not include accessibility considerations (and may require rework), budget scheduling and availability, the timing of implementation, and internal communication of new directions they may now want to take all become more complicated.

-We've heard terms like "it's trying to turn a battleship" before — we get it.
+We've heard terms like "it's like trying to turn a battleship" before — we get it.
 The length of this part of the process will vary widely for each organization, regardless of size and whether it involves adding 2 or 200 more people into the conversation, justifying increased investment or longer timelines, gaining full board approval, or arm wrestling with procurement.

 Again, any recalibration is a win, so don't get discouraged simply because it might take a little bit longer to find and throttle towards your new true North.